Antique Chinese and Japanese Porcelain collector's help and info page

 GLOSSARY

-Swatow ware, a provincial export ware from the Wanli period (1573-1620), at end of the Ming dynasty.
+Unusual size Swatow ware bowl, while most Swatow wares are represented by large dishes.
+Provincial export ware from the Wanli period (1573-1620), at end of the Ming dynasty.
 At least one kiln producing wares of this rough kind have now been discovered in Zhangzhou prefecture in Fujian province why the name Zhangzhou ware is now preferred by many Chinese scholars, while it does not covers all porcelain recognized in the West as Swatow type.
 Photo courtesy of: Ron Leidelmeyer

 "Swatow" wares were exported in large quantities to Europe, the Near East, and Southeast Asia; they were among the ceramics that were found in the cargo of the Witte Leeuw, a Dutch ship that sank in 1613 near St. Helena.